 Getting Ready for Cherry Blossom Season in Japan

-Many of you (like us!) are planning to visit Japan for the upcoming Cherry Blossom season.
-On 7 February 2019 the third cherry blossom forecast was released.
+Many of you are planning to visit Japan for the upcoming Cherry Blossom season.
+The latest cherry blossom forecast can be found at this link.
 So far the forecast is indicating that the bloom may occur slightly earlier this year.
 The cherry blossom forecast usually gets updated fortnightly in the early part of the season and then shifts to daily updates.

 Current forecasts for the major tourism areas are as follows.
 Note that the blossoms are usually on view and at their peak for around one week after the full bloom date, subject to weather conditions.
 The bloom progressively moves from the south to the north of Japan, with alpine areas blooming later than close by lowland areas.